platanus/angular-pallet-bundle/README.md

 - You can have feedback after each file is saved.
 - You can send to the server all the files you want.
 The final request (when you save the user), will have references to saved resources not the files themselves, making the request lighter.

-So, to achieve this, we can use a few directives I will show next:
+So, to achieve this, we can use a few directives I will show next (or you can skip right to the [example](#use-case-example)):

 ### Async Upload Directive

 This directive allows you to perform a `POST` to a given endpoint (`/uploads` on this example) with a file.
-The url, must return a file identifier.
+The url must return a file identifier.
 This identifier (that represents the uploaded file), will be stored inside an attribute (`user.avatarIdentifier` or `user.fileIdentifier`) passed to the `ng-model`.

 #### Example